 - The WAPs must be configured to send RADIUS accounting information, i.e. not merely RADIUS authentication information.
 The reason is that the framed IP address attribute of the RADIUS session contains the user's IP address, and that information is only contained in the accounting information.

 The NPS log must be in the default location (C:\Windows\system32\LogFiles) and in the default format ("ODBC (Legacy)"), with the log file rotation set to Monthly, or the Barracuda DC Agent will not be able to monitor the log.
-To change the logging properties, see below.
+To change the logging properties, see How to access configuration of the NPS log file properties below.

 Note that normal operation of the DC Agent allows for installation either locally or remotely, and this configuration requires local installation on the NPS server.
 The NPS server does not need to be a domain controller (DC).
 If you also want to pick up logins from workstations and other sources, you will need to either install the DC Agent on a DC or add a remote Active Directory (AD) connection to the instance of the DC Agent running on the NPS server.